Sherburn Wightman

-Sherburne Henry Wightman (September 5, 1882 – October 2, 1930) was a professional American football player-coach in the "Ohio League", which was the direct predecessor to the modern National Football League.
+Sherburne Henry Wightman (September 5, 1882 – October 2, 1930) was a professional American football player-coach in the "Ohio League", which was the direct predecessor to the modern National Football League (NFL).
 He is best remembered for coaching the Massillon Tigers to an Ohio League title in 1906, over the Canton Bulldogs, which led to accusations of a betting scandal.
 In 1907, he coached a version of the Massillon Tigers called the "All-Massillons" to another Ohio League title.
 Prior to his professional career, Wightman played at the college level for the Chicago Maroons, under Amos Alonzo Stagg, and Swarthmore College.

 Massillon Tigers

 Wightman was named the coach of the Massillon Tigers in 1906 after E. J. Stewart was promoted to the title of team manager.

 Wightman's first order of business was to replace four of the Tigers players who were a part of the club's 1905 Ohio League championship.
-Quarterback Jack Hayden, tackle Jack Lang, guard Herman Kerchoff, and end Clark Schrontz were all convince to play for the Bulldogs in 1906 by Canton coach Blondy Wallace.
-Wightman replaced Kerchoff with, an ex-teammate from his playing days at Chicago and Swarthmore, Tiny Maxwell.
-Meanwhile Ted Nesser and E.P.
+Quarterback Jack Hayden, tackle Jack Lang, guard Herman Kerkhoff, and end Clark Schrontz were all convince to play for the Bulldogs in 1906 by Canton coach Blondy Wallace.
+Wightman replaced Kerkhoff with, an ex-teammate from his playing days at Chicago and Swarthmore, Tiny Maxwell.
+Meanwhile, Ted Nesser and E.P.
 King were signed to solidify the offensive line.
 However, the biggest signing for Wightman was the signing of Peggy Parratt as the team's new quarterback.

-At the end of the season, Canton and Massillin decided to play a two game home-and-home series to determine the 1906 Ohio League champions.
+At the end of the season, Canton and Massillon decided to play a two game home-and-home series to determine the 1906 Ohio League champions.
 Homer Davidson, who was considered the best kicker of the era was also signed by Wightman for the game, just in case Massillon needed a field goal or extra point.
 Under the rules of the series, the winners of game 2 would be the league champs.
-The first game went to Canton by a score of 10-5.
-However, Massillon won the rematch 13-6 and was named the Ohio League's 1906 champions.
+The first game went to Canton by a score of 10–5.
+However, Massillon won the rematch 13–6 and was named the Ohio League's 1906 champions.